 Press Guidelines & Policies

-ASHG provides complimentary press registration to staff and working freelance journalists who wish to attend the 2020 Annual Meeting or cover it remotely from their offices.
+ASHG provides complimentary press registration to staff and working freelance journalists who wish to attend the 2023 Annual Meeting in Washington, DC.

 The following individuals are eligible for press registration: